-5.3 Garry Oak Ecosystems
+5.2 Garry Oak Ecosystems

 Garry oak ecosystems (described in section 3.5.2) are among the most recognizable and cherished ecosystems in the District.
 Vegetation in these areas is characterized by a well-developed herbaceous layer, with an irregular canopy of trees including Garry oaks.
 These ecosystems thrive in the unique climate of Southern Vancouver Island and the Gulf Islands and were maintained through Indigenous land management practices.
 Since the removal of cultural burning and extensive development in the area, few Garry oak ecosystems remain in Saanich.
-The hyperabundant predation by deer and trampling by visitors limits the ability of this ecosystem to regenerate understory plants.
 These ecosystems cover 251 ha which represents only 2.2% of land in the District.